 | Withdrawals | Matches deposit min | Matches deposit max | Casino-imposed caps; daily/weekly limits often apply to standard accounts. |

 These limits are casino-imposed rather than Gigadat restrictions.
-Your banking institution’s e-Transfer limits may also apply.
-Provincial gambling regulations may independently affect transaction limits or payment method availability, though we did not observe province-specific restrictions during testing.
+Your bank’s e-Transfer limits may also apply.
+Provincial gambling regulations may independently affect transaction limits or payment method availability.
+However, we didn’t see province-specific restrictions during testing.

 6 Tips for Avoiding Common Issues

 - Use casino apps instead of mobile browsers.
-Apps maintained payment session state better during bank authentication, reducing timeout frequency by approximately 15% in our testing.
+Apps held session state better during bank login and cut timeout rates by about 15% in our testing.

-- Submit verification documents immediately after first deposit.
-KYC verification typically took 12 to 48 hours during testing, and completing this step early avoids delays when requesting your first withdrawal.
+- Submit identity documents right after your first deposit.
+Verification took 12 to 48 hours during testing.
+Doing this early avoids delays on your first withdrawal.

-- Check your bank’s e-Transfer fee schedule before using Gigadat.
-If your account charges per-transaction fees after a monthly limit, those costs will apply to casino deposits.
+- Check your bank’s e-Transfer fee schedule first.
+If your account charges per-transaction fees after a monthly limit, those costs will apply to casino deposits too.

-- Ensure your banking app is updated to the latest version.
-Authentication failures occurred more frequently with outdated banking apps during testing.
+- Keep your banking app updated.
+Login failures happened more often with outdated banking apps during testing.

-- Wait 5–10 minutes and refresh if deposit doesn’t appear immediately.
-We found that funds were deducted from the bank account but took several minutes to reflect in the casino balance.
+- Wait 5–10 minutes and refresh if your deposit doesn’t show.
+We found that funds left the bank account but sometimes took a few minutes to appear in the casino balance.

 Responsible Gambling Considerations